NM-Radiopharmacology/FDG-NeuroSegmenter/README.md

 pre-process or re-organise data.
 The output segmentations will be stored in a folder created next to the dataset folder, with the suffix `_FDG-NeuroSegmenter`.

-Label correspondence is stored in `label_correspondence.csv` and displayed below:
+Label correspondence is stored in `resources/label_correspondence.csv` and displayed below:

 <table>
   <thead>